10 Snakes Which Are Pure Rainforest Spawn

 The Chocoan toad-headed pitviper (Bothrocophias myersi) is a true rainforest snake, as it appears only in areas receiving 5000mm of rainfall annually (London receives 585mm).
 In fact, Bothrocophias myersi lives in such inhospitable rainforests that it was only discovered in 2001.

 The first study on its venom came in 2020, and found that it had weaker haemorrhagic and coagulant abilities than nearby Bothrops lanceheads.
-However, it was especially skillful at causing muscle tissue damage (myotoxicity), as evidenced by a rise in bloodstream creatine kinase.
+However, it was especially skillful at causing muscle tissue damage (myotoxicity), as evidenced by an increase in bloodstream creatine kinase.
 Two antivenoms were tested, and the Costa Rican vial was significantly weaker than the Colombian.

 8 Northern woodland racer